 Plantar warts are caused by an invasion of the human papillomavirus (HPV), which creeps into the outer layer of skin on the soles of your feet through a cut, crack or scrape, or through waterlogged skin that has spent too much time in the pool.
 There are more than 100 types of HPV, but this isn’t the kind that causes problems elsewhere on the body.
 There are only a few types that cause warts on your feet.

 We generally we develop an immunity to this strain of HPV somewhere between the late teen years and early adulthood.
 Kids and teens are most susceptible, but that’s not to say that adults can’t get plantar warts, too.

 The virus loves warm and moist environments like public or indoor pools, locker rooms, shower floors and bathtubs.
 In fact, it’s been known to live on surfaces for up to six months, just waiting for another foot to come along.

-If you or your child has warts on the bottom of your feet, call our office for an appointment.
-We recommend that you don’t try to treat them with over-the-counter kits, which can be expensive, ineffective and can damage useful skin cells.
+We recommend that you don’t try to treat them with over-the-counter kits, which can be expensive, ineffective, and can damage useful skin cells.

-If there is a cluster of warts or they are large in size, we can use a combination of topical, oral medications and laser therapy, along with trimming.
+If there is a cluster of warts or they are large in size, we can use a combination of topical and oral medications along with scraping.

-The trimming is done in the office and doesn’t hurt.
-Sometimes it takes a few visits to get rid of plantar warts entirely, but it’s well worth the time to have clean and healthy feet.
+The scraping is done in the office and doesn’t hurt.
+Sometimes it takes a few visits to get rid of plantar warts entirely, but it is well worth the time to have clean and healthy feet.

 - Wear flip flops around the pool deck and in locker rooms and showers.